1. What is the Field Services Office?

 Go to the Field Services home page and click on the icon labeled Student Teaching Preparation Process.
 Follow the directions on this page.

 2. How soon can I start the Preparation Process?

 It is never too early to start the Preparation Process.
-Students are encourage to complete the process before the Preparation Process due date to allow time for any necessary corrections.
+Students are encouraged to complete the process before the Preparation Process due date to allow time for any necessary corrections.

 3. What are the available student teaching semesters?

 Student teaching is available all semesters (Fall, Winter and Spring).
 However, we are only able to accommodate ELED, SPED and ECSE during Spring semester.
 Secondary candidates need to plan to student teach Fall or Winter semester.

 Approved Grad Plan